-The Dog’s Bar was the fore-runner of the many small bars that contribute to Melbourne’s unique character.
+The Dog’s Bar was the forerunner of the many small bars that contribute to Melbourne’s unique character.
 It immediately became a trendy place to meet friends and, remarkably, has endured for thirty years.
-It was getting a bit tired after several changes of ownership until a new team took over in 2015, determined to restore the venue to its former glory.
+It was getting a bit tired after several changes of ownership but a new team took over in 2015, determined to restore the venue to its former glory.

-However, others are more enthusiastic about the Dog’s Bar, saying “What a gem!
+However, others were more enthusiastic about the Dog’s Bar, saying “What a gem!
 Great selection of beer and wine, amazing food and well priced.
-We only dropped in for a pre dinner drink, but then stayed for dinner, stayed longer for the Friday night band, danced like no one was watching and did it all over again the next night!!”
+We only dropped in for a pre-dinner drink, but then stayed for dinner, stayed longer for the Friday night band, danced like no one was watching and did it all over again the next night!!”

 Fitzpatrick went on to purchase St Kilda’s dilapidated George Hotel where he developed a mixture of cafes, bars, restaurants and apartments.
-He died in 2008 after a long battle with cancer.
+He died in 2008 after a long illness.
 Later that year Gourmet Traveller magazine saluted him as making “an outstanding contribution to the industry”.